 The problem is not that you (or women or men in general) are doing something inherently “wrong” that results in the guy (or girl) stopping their frequent texting with you.

 The problem is that it’s not sustainable.
 Texting constantly is a pain in the ass.
 Speaking from personal experience, I am an extremely busy guy and I generally avoid habitually texting back-and-forth-and-back-and-forth with women because I already know it’s something I can’t maintain.
 So I try to keep things short but polite.

 Truth is, this guy probably was really into you when he was texting constantly and probably still is.
 But again, the problem is that it’s not a realistic, sustainable habit to be constantly texting little messages all day.

-He probably was texting for the five days and then was like, “Wow, this is really time consuming and distracting from… the rest of my life!!!”
+He might have been texting for the five days and then was thought, “Wow, this is really time consuming and distracting from… the rest of my life!”

 Sometimes we can get caught up into thinking that the other person is being rude when our text message goes unanswered.
 The truth is that when we send someone a text, we don’t know what they’re up to.
 We are interrupting them and expecting that they should answer a text message just because we sent them something is selfish.

 I know you don’t mean it to be selfish, so I’m putting this way of looking at the situation out there because it’s useful to see things from that perspective.

 From the other side, when you consider that you may be interrupting someone, you could see how one interruption isn’t that big of a deal.
 But if the other person might feel that they are being barraged with messages and it could be overwhelming or even annoying sometimes.